ozymandium/g1fitting/README.md

 An excellent MATLAB version of this, with many more features, exists on the MATLAB File Exchange [here](http://www.mathworks.com/matlabcentral/fileexchange/42113-g1-fitting-with-clothoids)

-I've ported his MATLAB sampling function back to C++ and added a Python 2.7 wrapper for `Clothoid::buildClothoid` and `Clothoid::pointsOnClothoid`
+I've ported his MATLAB sampling function back to C++ and added a Python 2.7 wrapper for `Clothoid::buildClothoid` and `Clothoid::pointsOnClothoid`.
+The MATLAB function `G1spline`, which computes a spline for `N > 2` points, has not yet been ported.

 ## Build